-To insert a disk, squeeze the gate and release to the open position, then squeeze the gate closed until you hear a clicking sound.
-(The gate will latch closed.)
+To insert a disk, simply turn the lever to a horizontal position, slide the disk in gently till it stops, and turn the lever down.
 The disk goes in face up, with the large opening going in first and the write-protect notch (a small square cutout in the disk) on the left.